rssbotd/nixt/docs/MANUAL.rst

 ::

-    NIXT - you have been nixt
+    NIXT - you have been nixt!

 SYNOPSIS